 In total, CCCG has secured £1.5 million £1.5 million to run four academy hubs to help Londoners into Good Work and reduce the employment gap between different groups of Londoners, this includes people who are newly unemployed as well as people facing inequality and who are underrepresented in each sector:

-Depending on your individual learning situation, we can offer additional support through the Mayor’s ESF academy to:
+Depending on your individual learning situation, we can offer additional support through the Mayor’s ESF Skills Academy to:

 Empowering under-represented groups and low-income households

-The training and employment available through the Mayor of London Academies Programme is tailored to meet the needs and aspirations of under-represented groups and low-income households, and addresses the entrenched and structural barriers that prevent these groups from accessing sustainable Good Work opportunities.
+The training and employment available through the Mayor of London’s Skills Academies is tailored to meet the needs and aspirations of under-represented groups and low-income households, and addresses the entrenched and structural barriers that prevent these groups from accessing sustainable Good Work opportunities.
 These groups include

 All our students in the digital sector will have access to our world-class facilities including: